 All of my training led up to this moment.
 I chose an unsuspecting victim, waited for the perfect opportunity, unzipped their bag, felt my hand grab a wallet and like a pro, I made a break for it.
 It was blatant theft and this time I wasn’t the victim.

-Learning to pickpocket has been by far my weirdest bucket list item.
+Learning to pickpocket has been by far my weirdest bucket list item (even weirder than this one!).
 I am not exactly sure who recommended I put it on my list but in hindsight, I am glad it got there.
 Like layovers at airports, pickpocketing is one of the uncomfortable truths about travel that can’t be avoided indefinitely.
 Everyone has their time, I just decided to turn the tables and make me the one in control.

 Truth be told, I have been working on this life list item for about a year.
 It wasn’t the technique that tripped me up, instead it was the ethical dilemma.
 I have a list that I have publicly made the purpose of my life to complete yet, at the same time I don’t want to steal.
 How could I possibly do both?